The Best Pocket Knife Brands of 2022

 The brand’s range of combat pocket knives is extensive, including several specifically for left-handed users.
 The toughness of Emerson blades is such that they are also used in some Kershaw knives.
 Emerson knives are not a casual purchase due to the relatively high cost, but durability is usually exceptional.
 That said, customers have reported occasional quality control issues and a few complaints about warranty work when the knives developed faults.

-Known for: Generally referred to as CRKT, the brand produces an enormous range of affordable edge tools from flipper knives to tomahawks.
+About the Brand: Generally referred to as CRKT, the brand produces an enormous range of affordable edge tools from flipper knives to tomahawks.

 The Columbia River Knife and Tool Company is based in Tualatin, Oregon.
 If that sounds familiar, it’s because the founders, Paul Gillespi and Rod Bremer, began their knife-making careers at Kershaw Knives before setting up their own company in 1994.